-- Chekhov's Gunman: Kouichi helps her get to her inerview at Ingenium's agency in her first apparance.
-Then she shows up 10 chapters later to help as Ingenium's sidekick to help deal with the monster cat.
+- Chekhov's Gunman: In her first appearance, Koichi helps her get to her interview at Ingenium's agency.
+She shows up 10 chapters later as Ingenium's sidekick to help deal with the monster cat.

 - Major Injury Underreaction: Downplayed.
 She barely reacts to being punched and later choked.

 - Nightmare Face: Her eyes are completely black, making her very unsettling to look at.